dutu/tails-autostart/README.md

 Done.
 Now:

-* add any scripts to `.config/autostart/amnesia.d` to execute on startup them as amnesia;
+* add any scripts to `/live/persistence/TailsData_unlocked/dotfiles/.config/autostart/amnesia.d` to execute on startup them as amnesia;
-* add any scripts to `.config/autostart/root.d` to execute them on startup as root.
+* add any scripts to `/live/persistence/TailsData_unlocked/dotfiles/.config/autostart/root.d` to execute them on startup as root.

 ## How does it work?
 `run_dir_scripts.sh` runs all the scripts ending in `.sh` in a particular directory.
 This way, we use the same script to run `amnesia.d` scripts and `root.d` scripts.

 `startup_mods.sh` runs `run_dir_scripts.sh` for each user (root and amnesia). running as root is done using `pkexec` (gui for sudo prompt).

-Finally, using Gnome's autostart feature, `Startup.desktop` is run each time gnome starts up.
+Finally, using Gnome's autostart feature, `Startup.desktop` is run each time Gnome starts up.
 This `Startup.desktop` runs `bash /home/amnesia/.config/autostart/startup_mods.sh`

 So on startup, gnome runs: